Ai Siqi

 Li Shengxuan (Chinese: 李生萱; 2 March 1910 – 22 March 1966), better known by his pen name Ai Siqi (艾思奇 (Ài Sīqí)), was a Chinese Marxist philosopher and author of Persian descent.
-After the Xinhai revolution, he served as Deputy Minister of the Yunnan Provincial Military and Political Department and Director of the Department of Justice.
+After the establishment of the People's Republic of China, he served as Deputy Minister of the Yunnan Provincial Military and Political Department and Director of the Department of Justice.

 Life

-Aq Siqi was born on March 2, 1910, in Henshun, Tengchong, Yunnan.
+Ai Siqi was born on March 2, 1910, in Henshun, Tengchong, Yunnan.
 His grandfather, Li Derun, was a merchant from western Yunnan.
 His father, Li Yuegai, graduated from the Department of Economics at Peking University and was a member of the South Society and Tongmenghui.
 His uncle was Li Genyuan, a veteran of the Kuomintang.

 Ai Siqi started attending private school at the age of 7.
+Ai was educated in Hong Kong.
 In 1923, due to Tang Jiyao, Ai's family moved to Hong Kong and he transferred to a high school affiliated with Lingnan University.
 In 1925, after returning to Yunnan, he was admitted to Provincial Kunming No. 1 Middle School.
 He soon organized a reading club in school, which started his interest in Marxism.
 He met individuals such as Nie Er and Li Guozho and published articles against Tang Jiyao in Yunnan Tide.
 In the winter of 1926, the military and police started a manhunt for Ai, leading him to flee to Suzhou to seek refuge with his father.
 When the Northern Expedition became increasingly fierce and the political situation turned unstable, Ai's father decided to send him to study in Japan, where he studied briefly for a year in 1927 and lived with Zhang Tianfan and others from Yunnan.
 In Tokyo, Ai met Tong Changrong, Wang Buwen and others from the Tokyo branch of the Chinese Communist Party.
 In May 1928, he returned to Kunming because of stomach problems.

 In 1930, Ai returned to Japan and was admitted to the Department of Metallurgy of Fukuoka Industrial High School.
 However, after the Mukden incident in 1931, he gave up his studies and returned to Kunming.
 In the spring of 1932, he left home and went to Shanghai to live with his fifth uncle, Li Yueji, hoping that his uncle could support him to study in Germany.
 However, Yueji criticized Ai's abandonment of school and did not agree.
 Later, he was introduced by a classmate to teach at Shanghai Quanzhang Middle School.
 In 1933, Quanzhang Middle School was closed down, but he continued to work for the school.
 Later, he was introduced to the Chinese Social Scientists Association by Du Guoxiang.
 Ai began to host the magazine Reading Life and work for the Shenbao library, working with Li Gongpu, Xia Zhengnong, Gao Shiqi, and Liu Xi.
 This gave him the opportunity to write Popular Philosophy.